 Replacement Rod Ends

 This kit improves the MR2's suspension geometry in several ways.
 First, it corrects the negative effects of lowering.
 As discussed in my suspension geometry analysis, lowering the MR2 (or any McPherson Strut based vehicle) has negative effects on the suspension geometry.
-In particular, lowering degrades the camber curves and excessively lowers the roll centers, effectively softening the suspension.
+In particular, lowering degrades the camber curves and excessively lowers the roll centers, resulting in more body roll.
 The kit is designed to fully compensate for 1.25" of lowering.
 However, lowering further than that will not negate the effects of the kit.
 If anything, the lower your car is the more you can benefit from geometry correction.

-Second, the front RCAs are thicker than the rears, further raising the front roll center resulting in improved grip and reduced body roll.
+Second, the front RCAs are thicker than the rears.
+This raises the front roll center above the rear resulting in improved turn in AND improved rear end grip.

 Third, significantly reduced rear toe change on a Rev1 (91/92) MR2.
 I have found this to have a significant positive affect on stability at the limit, making the car much easier to drive fast, and consistently.
 With this adjustment I run my 91 at 1/8" total toe in with no loss of stability, leading to greatly improved rear tire wear.
 On the Rev2+ cars the kit restores the stock toe curve, which is otherwise significantly altered by lowering the car.

-This kit is designed to be completely bolt-on, and completely reversible.
+This kit is designed to be bolt-on, and completely reversible.
 A little work with a press is required on the rear knuckle.

 Geometry kit installed on my car:

-Front tie rods use a tapered stud (no drilling the knuckle), aluminum spacer matched to the roll center adjuster (RCA), aluminum tie rod adapter, and FK high misalignment rod end.
+Front tie rods use a custom made tapered stud, aluminum spacer matched to the roll center adjuster (RCA), aluminum tie rod adapter, and FK rod end.